rodolpheg/Mineur-Stat-Can/README.md

 # Mineur-Stat-Can

+Two script to :

-Simple Python script to mine StatCan ADA-level information.
+1) mine StatCan ADA-level information.
+2) convert the resulting csv file to a proper geojson